 Plus, there are a ton of benefits to trying something different—you’ll gain confidence in unfamiliar situations, discover new passions, and make new friends!

-Below are just a few ideas to help you start adding depth to your degree:
+Here are just a few ways you can add depth to your degree this term:

 - Join an intramural team or event.
-Bring out your competitive spirit and meet people in a recreational setting.
-You can sign up solo and join a team or bring your friends—you also don’t need to be an Olympic athlete to compete!
+Meet people in a fun and active setting.
+Sign up with a group of friends or participate as a free agent.
+P.S.
+You don’t need to be an Olympic athlete to compete!

 - Explore Arts & Culture on campus.
 UBC is an endless treasure trove of unique spots where you can learn, relax, and take in some culture.
-Get to know all that's available—and impress your family and friends who come to visit you.
+Get to know all that's available—and impress your family and friends the next time they visit you.

 - Start your own club (applications are due by Jan 30).
-If you don’t see a group that interests you, start your own club and grow a community under an initiative that you’re inspired by!
+If you don’t see a group that interests you, start your own club and grow a community around an initiative that you’re inspired by!

 - Share your voice by writing for student publications.
 Develop your opinion and perspective with other peers on a vast range of issues through a variety of mediums.
-See your words on paper, online, or hear them by pitching your own radio show.
+See your words on paper, online—or even hear them by pitching your own radio show.

 Make UBC about YOU

-Now that I’m in my fourth year, I’ve ventured beyond academics by finding my favourite picnic spot on campus, joining a dance team called Project U&G, helping run the IONA Journal of Economics, and I currently plan on storming the wall at the end of this term!
+During my time at UBC, I’ve ventured beyond academics by finding my favourite picnic spot on campus, joining a dance team called Project U&G, helping run the IONA Journal of Economics, and even storming a 12-foot wall!

 Every time you take on a new role, learn something in class, or develop a new relationship, your perspective on your UBC experience will change.
 If you take on an executive position in a club, you may see your university life as something that shapes you into a leader.
 Or, if you attend an event like the Winter Classic, it could be where you discover your love for hockey.
 Maybe for you, UBC is where you create your network of life-long friends!